wely/DevCamp/HOL/node/02-modern-cloud-apps/README.md

     The breakpoint should be hit as the page loads.
 Hover over the `body` parameter to examine the array of returned inicdents from the API.
 This is the array that will be passed to the view for rendering.
 Next we need to update our view to accomodate the data.

-1. Open `views/dashboard.pug` and adjust the template to include incident data:
+1. Open `views/dashboard.pug` and replace the template to include incident data:

     ```pug
     extends layout